 Naturally, that figure can vary quite a bit depending on the size and overall traffic of your establishment but, regardless of those factors, the extra revenue gained from the comparatively non-existent wine spoilage will add up quite quickly.
 To get a better idea of what to expect, check out the wine-on-tap ROI calculators below.
 They account for your acquisition cost for wine, your selling price and quantity per glass, and your expected quantity sold per month to calculate a reasonably accurate estimate of your return on investment after installation.

-The user experience also gets an upgrade, as customers can enjoy a steady taste for a better price.
-In the case of self-pour wine, this gets even better by eliminating the usual restrictions.
+Wine on tap improves profitability, reduces environmental impact and upgrades the user experience.
 Wait times are eliminated, and there’s no need to buy a full glass or bottle of wine to figure out a drink preference.
 This enables patrons to buy wine more freely and thus more frequently and significantly reduces your need for staffing and overhead.
-After all, you don’t need to be their server if they can serve themselves and have fun!
+After all, you don’t need to be their server if they can serve themselves and have fun.